Colusa City Council continues talks of community development

 “This has to happen fast if we want to apply for them,” said Cain.

-The Ad Hoc committee will be made up of two council members – Mayor Josh Hill and Tom Reische – as well as the city manager, the city attorney and the city engineer.
+The special committee will be made up of two council members – Mayor Josh Hill and Tom Reische – as well as the city manager, the city attorney and the city engineer.

 In a vote of three to two, the council also approved amending the contract with Golden Oaks during the Aug.
 4 meeting, keeping the $100 per hour rate that was set in the original contract but limited the number of hours of work allowed before council approval.

-After much discussion about whether to approve the Economic Development, Communications, Tourism Director position, the council continued the item until the Aug.
+After discussion about whether to approve the economic development, communications, tourism director position, the council continued the item until the Aug.
 18 meeting to allow for additional fact checking.